unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 This project is based on great ideas and information found in this forum:<BR>
 https://rcd330plus.com/showthread.php?tid=6741

-This is still very much a work in progress.
+This is still very much a work in progress.<BR>
 A prototype is currently being tested in a 2007 Golf Mk5 2.0 FSI.

 ## Hardware